sanzanalora/sanzanalora.github.io/_pages/education_awards.md

 ---

 # Awards & Scholarship 🥇
+- Awarded ACM Complimentary Professional Membership for contribution as an author in an ACM journal, 2025-2026
+- Received funding from [RISE, BUET](https://rise.buet.ac.bd/#/), to support a research assistantship integral to my M.Sc. thesis, 2022
 - Ranked 13th out of 161 students in B.Sc in CSE, AUST, 2021
-- Tuition Waiver for excellent academic result in AUST for Fall’18 semester, 2019
+- Tuition Waiver for excellent academic results in AUST for Fall’18 semester, 2019
 - Meritorious student award for getting GPA 5, Prothom Alo, 2013
-- Junior Scholarship in class Eight, Dhaka education board, 2010
+- Junior Scholarship in class Eight, Dhaka Education Board, 2010
+- Garnered 38 citations on Google Scholar, as of 12 June 2025
+- All first-authored publications, as of March 2025

 ---